-Bit Name Description 7:3 Reserved These bits are reserved and should be written with zeroes.
-Code Width The Code Width bit is used to select between 32 chips/bit and 64 chips/bit PN codes.
+Bit Name Description 7:3 Reserved These bits are reserved and should be written with zeros.
+2 ^[3] Code Width The Code Width bit is used to select between 32 chips/bit and 64 chips/bit PN codes.
 1 = 32 chips/bit PN codes 0 = 64 chips/bit PN codes The number of chips/bit used impacts a number of factors such as data throughput, range and robustness to interference.
 By choosing a 32 chips/bit PN-code, the data throughput can be doubled or even quadrupled (when double data rate is set).
 A 64 chips/bit PN code offers improved range over its 32 chips/bit counterpart as well as more robustness to interference.
 By selecting to use a 32 chips/bit PN code a number of other register bits are impacted and need to be addressed.
 These are PN Code Select (Reg 0x03, bit 5), Data Rate (Reg 0x04, bit 1), and Sample Rate (Reg 0x04, bit 0).
-1 [3] Data Rate The Data Rate bit allows the user to select Double Data Rate mode of operation which delivers a raw data rate of 62.5 kbits/sec.
+1 ^[3] Data Rate The Data Rate bit allows the user to select Double Data Rate mode of operation which delivers a raw data rate of 62.5kbits/sec.
 1 = Double Data Rate - 2 bits per PN code (No odd bit transmissions) 0 = Normal Data Rate - 1 bit per PN code This bit is applicable only when using 32 chips/bit PN codes which can be selected by setting the Code Width bit (Reg 0x04, bit 2=1).
 When using Double Data Rate, the raw data throughput is 62.5 kbits/sec because every 32 chips/bit PN code is interpreted as 2 bits of data.
 When using this mode a single 64 chips/bit PN code is placed in the PN code register.
 This 64 chips/bit PN code is then split into two and used by the baseband to offer the Double Data Rate capability.
 When using Normal Data Rate, the raw data throughput is 32kbits/sec.
 Additionally, Normal Data Rate enables the user to potentially correlate data using two differing 32 chips/bit PN codes.
-0[3] Sample Rate The Sample Rate bit allows the use of the 12x sampling when using 32 chips/bit PN codes and Normal Data Rate.
-1 = 12x Oversampling 0 = 6x Oversampling Using 12x oversampling improves the correlators receive sensitivity.
+0 ^[3] Sample Rate The Sample Rate bit allows the use of the 12x sampling when using 32 chips/bit PN codes and Normal Data Rate.
+1 = 12x Oversampling 0 = 6x Oversampling

+Using 12x oversampling improves the correlators receive sensitivity.
 When using 64 chips/bit PN codes or Double Data Rate this bit is don't care.
-The only time when 12x oversampling can be selected is when a 32 chips/bit PN code is being used with Normal Data Rate.
+When in the Normal Data Rate setting and choosing 12x oversampling, eliminates the ability to receive from two different PN codes.
+Therefore the only time when 12x oversampling is to be selected is when a 32 chips/bit PN code is being used and there is no need to receive data from sources with two different PN codes.